Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-journey-optimizer/api-reference.md

 ## setPushIdentifier <a id="setpushidentifier"></a>

+{% hint style="info" %}

 Although this API is provided in Mobile Core, the use of this API is required and leveraged by the Adobe Journey Optimizer extension to sync provided push tokens with Adobe Experience Platform services.

+{% endhint %}

+The setPushIdentifier API sets the push token, allowing you to sync it with Profile in Adobe Experience Platform.

 {% tabs %}
 {% tab title="Android" %}
+{% hint style="info" %}
-To retrieve the push token from Firebase Messaging Service follow this [Firebase documentation](https://firebase.google.com/docs/cloud-messaging/android/client#retrieve-the-current-registration-token).
-After retrieving the push token use the below core API to sync it with profile in platform.
+To retrieve the push token from Firebase Messaging Service, please follow the tutorial within the [Firebase documentation](https://firebase.google.com/docs/cloud-messaging/android/client#retrieve-the-current-registration-token).
+{% endhint %}

 ### Java